dh1tw/dh1tw.de/content/post/2019-07-22-change-yaesu-ft587-if-filters.md

 {{< figure src="/img/2019/07/ft857_new_filters.jpg" link="/img/2019/07/ft857_new_filters.jpg" >}}

 After soldering the new filters, I removed the flux with Isopropanol and waited a couple of hours until the alcohol was evaporated.
-The las thing you want to have is a shorted circuit somewhere on the PCB ;-)
+The last thing you want to have is a shorted circuit somewhere on the PCB ;-)

 {{< figure src="/img/2019/07/ft857_new_filters_pcb.jpg" link="/img/2019/07/ft857_new_filters_pcb.jpg" >}}

-The picture above show's under high magnification the lower part of the PCB, cleaned and with new filters equiped.
+The picture above show's under high magnification the lower part of the PCB, cleaned and with new filters equipped.
 The whole procedure took about 90 minutes.

 ## Root cause

 So what after all is the root cause of the failure?
 Well, you can find different speculations on the web.
-Some say that the plastic of the filters was just bad, others believe that there is a design flaw in the ciruit and that the DC bias voltage killed them.
-There are even modifcations available where folks break out vias and insert additional DC blocking caps.
+Some say that the plastic of the filters was just bad, others believe that there is a design flaw in the circuit and that the DC bias voltage killed them.
+There are even modifications available where folks break out vias and insert additional DC blocking caps.

 I personally don't think that such drastic modifications are necessary.
 As